primavera133/dragonsite/README.md

     <p>These are all excellent books, go get them if you don't have them.</p>
     <h4>Work in progress</h4>
     <p>
-      This is a work in progress, not many species are covered yet.
+      This is a work in progress, not all species are covered yet.
 If you like to contribute, please contact jonas@myrenas.se for details on how to help.
     </p>